-In the example below from Spotify, you can see that the main heading “Listening is everything” sits atop the visual hierarchy with its size and page position.
+In the example below from Spotify, you can see that the main heading “Get 3 months of Premium for free” sits atop the visual hierarchy with its size and page position.
 It draws your eye to their mission before anything else.
 This is followed by the "Get 3 Months Free" CTA, which prompts action.
 Users can click this CTA, or scan the menu items above for more actions.

 Planning out intuitive navigation on your site is crucial to help visitors find what they're looking for.
 Ideally, a visitor should land on your site and not have to think extensively about where to click next.
 Moving from point A to point B should be as frictionless as possible.